jrhopper/uboot_serial/README.md

 To download the package, choose _Download as Zip_ from GitHub rather than cloning the repository, and navigate to the `./uboot_serial/dist` folder.
 The `dist` folder can be zipped into a portable self-contained Python runtime with all required packages and libraries.
 Everything needed to run the GUI application is contained in the `dist` folder.
-To run the portable executable on a Windows machine, navigate to and run `./uboot_serial/dist/uboot_gui/uboot_gui.exe`.
+To run the portable executable on a Windows machine, navigate to and run `./uboot_serial/dist/uboot_gui.exe`.

+### Printer Installation

+There is a separate instruction manual for installing the Brother QL-500 label printer.
+Please follow instructions in the _Printer Install_ directory.

 # Dependencies